 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
 As shown above, our local housing market experienced small incremental growth between 2013 and 2015 before seeing a sharp uptick in home sales in 2016, and then a modest decline between 2016 and 2017.
-This graph also shows us a longer month-by-month history, so we can see that the 779 home sales seen in January-July 2018 is the highest total home sales seen in the first seven months of any year looking back all the way to 2012.
+The 997 sales seen thus far in 2018 is certainly higher than last year during the same timeframe, but is not quite as strong of a showing as the 1,008 home sales seen in the first nine months of 2016.
+I expect we will surpass 2017 sales, but not 2016 sales, this year.